top of page

 Here are some of the most common types of Internet scams:

-These scams include emails, text messages or pop-ups asking you for personal information, passwords or credit card numbers.
-The messages look convincing and come from legitimate sources like your bank or your social media, but they're actually fake.
+These scams include emails, text messages, or pop-ups asking you for personal information, passwords, or credit card numbers.
+The messages look convincing and like they come from legitimate sources.
+For instance, your bank or a subscription.
+However, they're actually fake.

 This scam involves a fake tech support representative contacting you and claiming that your computer has a virus or some other problem.
 Then they will try to convince you to pay them to fix the problem.
 Otherwise, they’ll ask you to give them access to your computer so that they can "fix" it remotely.